bonisiweinnocent/missyTee/api-endpoint-for-adding-data.md

 > Create a snackbar using these [instructions](https://www.w3schools.com/howto/howto_js_snackbar.asp).

-Note the `domFields` object which values should be read from the DOM.
+Note the `` object which values should be read from the DOM.

 ## Create a new POST route